kpj/kpj.github.io--old/_posts/2014-08-12-encrypt-partition.md

 We can open our newly create drive which is backed by `/dev/sdb2` by executing

 {% highlight bash %}
-$ cryptsetup -v open /dev/sdb2 sticky --type luks Enter passphrase for /dev/sdb2:
+$ cryptsetup -v luksOpen /dev/sda1 sticky
+Enter passphrase for /dev/sdb2:
 Key slot 0 unlocked.
 Command successful.